gmmorris/bs-rewire/README.md

   [@bs.send] external getParam : t => string = "";
 };
 ```
-Using `MakeRewired` allows us to define out single function on our module and extend this module with the Rewire API.
+Using `MakeRewired` allows us to define our single function on our module and extend this module with the Rewire API.

 #### MakeModuleRewiring
 Now that we have a type which mirrors our JS module, we can use `MakeModuleRewiring` to create a custom 'Rewire.rewire()' function which will return our custom module type.